ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 9. Check what your boot OS management node is by entering, `lsrsrc ManagementServer hostname`.

-10. If your boot OS management node does not match the original IBM boot image, enter:
+10. If your boot OS management node does not match the original IBM boot image, enter the following commands:

     ```
     Stop RMC